 No. A low score suggests fewer AI-like signals, but it does not guarantee fully human authorship.

-Why were some sentences highlighted in orange?
+Why were some sentences highlighted?

 Why can human writing still be flagged?